rojounooo/hacking-dvwa/Command Injection/command_injection_low.md

     ```
 - This can be exploited using a payload such as:
     ```
-    127.0.0.1;whoami
+    127.0.0.1 & whoami
     ```
     - The command executed by the server becomes:
       ```
-      ping -c 3 127.0.0.1;whoami
+      ping -c 3 127.0.0.1 & whoami
       ```
     - After the ping runs, `whoami` will also execute, revealing the username of the process running PHP.
 - Causes:
     - No input validation or sanitisation on `$target`, so arbitrary commands can be injected.
     - Direct insertion of user input into a shell command allows attackers to append extra commands using operators like `&&`, `;`, or `|`.
+This is OS dependant
     - Not using safe functions like `escapeshellarg()` or input whitelisting means special characters are interpreted by the shell.